ElenaBlejan/Proiect-Practic-TM/README.md

 ***Project risks:***
 > - lack of experience of the QA team
 > - only one QA in the QA team
-> - unavalability of the test environment
+> - unavailability of the test environment
 > - short deadline of Zephyr Squad and Jira tools

 ***Product risks:***
+> - the inability of the product to fulfill the requirements
-> - validation constraints on the fields might be too restrictive to the end-user
+> - the inability of the product to meet the customer's expectations

 ## 2.2 Test Analysis